lupyuen/lupyuen.github.io/src/lte2.md

 -   Doing all these over __UART vs USB__

--   Why we need an __AT Modem API__ for robust parsing, graceful timeout (plus retry) and notification callbacks
+-   Upcoming __AT Modem API__ for robust parsing, graceful timeout (plus retry) and notification callbacks

-We'll share more details when the AT Modem API is up!
+We'll share more details when the AT Modem API is up on NuttX!

 Meanwhile please check out the other articles on NuttX for PinePhone...